MakiseJiang/MakiseJiang/README.md

 ### Hi, this is Victor👋

 🏫 M.S.
 CompEng@NYU, 2024 Graduate expected. \
-📖 I'm currently: Learning CS fundamentals/Web Devlopement/STM32, and working on projects. \
+📖 I'm currently: Learning Self-driving vehicles, and working on projects. \
-🚀 Seeking career on Embedded Software Engineer.
+🚀 Seeking career on Automotive PNC/Software Engineer.

 #### Wakatime and Leetcode